kekse1/kekse1/README.md

 or so, it's just a remark that my own `Norbert` is somewhere out there.. **`^_^`**

 ## **`v3`**
-Basically only a screenshot left of my previous **v3** web design (my private one).
+Basically only a screenshot left of my previous **v3** web design (my older private site).
 The code is deleted, since my newest [**v4**](#v4) is available right now.

 ## **`lib.js`**